mebeim/aoc/2021/README.md

 instead.

 Well, we already have all we need.
 Let's modify `find_max()` to calculate both the maximum and minimum accepted values.
-Finding minimum is analogous to what we did to find the maximum: given a pair of digits and their difference, one of the two will just be the lowest possible (`1`), and the other will be `1 + diff` in case `diff` is positive, and `1 - diff` otherwise.
+Finding the minimum is analogous to what we did to find the maximum: given a pair of digits and their difference, one of the two will just be the lowest possible (`1`), and the other will be `1 + diff` in case `diff` is positive, and `1 - diff` otherwise.

 ```python
 def find_max_min(constraints):